echen/scaldingale/README.md

 }
 ```

-The input method simply reads from a TSV file containing ratings, and lets the `VectorSimilarities` class do all the work.
+The input method simply reads from a TSV file and lets the `VectorSimilarities` class do all the work.

 ## Song Similarities with Twitter + iTunes